ucan-wg/spec/README.md

 {"with": "as:did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp:mailto", "can": "msg/SEND"}
 ```

-For `my` and `as` capabilities scoped to some scheme, the action MUST be one normally associated with that resource.
+For `my` and `as` capabilities limited to some scheme, the action MUST be one normally associated with that resource.
 As it belongs to every action heirarchy, this MAY be the [superuser action `*`](#41-superuser).

 ``` json
 {"with": "my:dns", "can": "crud/UPDATE"}